hline

 We can also see in the above passage the coronation of the King of kings.

 Revelation 20:4-6 I saw thrones on which were seated those who had been given authority to judge.
-And I saw the souls of those who had been beheaded because of their testimony for Jesus and because of the word of God.
-They had not worshipped the beast or his image and had not received his Marqos (Mark) on their foreheads or their hands.
+And I saw the souls of those who had been beheaded because of their testimony for Yeshua and because of the word of God.
+They had not worshipped the beast or his image and had not received his mark on their foreheads or their hands.
 They came to life and reigned with Christ a thousand years.
 (The rest of the dead did not come to life until the thousand years were ended.)
 This is the first resurrection.
 Blessed and holy are those who have part in the first resurrection.
 The second death has no power over them, but they will be priests of God and of Christ and will reign with him for a thousand years.

 9. Since the shofar will be blown when the tempest-tossed of HaShem's people are gathered in harmony to the Land of Israel, we should hear the shofar to stir our longings for that day, as it is said: